-Creativity.
-A 2 (low vs. high epistemic motivation) X 2 (proself vs. prosocial motivation) ANOVA was used to test our main hypothesis.
+A 2 (low vs. high epistemic motivation) × 2 (proself vs. prosocial motivation) ANOVA was used to test our main hypothesis.
 Results are plotted in Figure 1.
-ANOVA analysis showed a significant interaction effect F(1, 74) = 6.74, p = .011, $\eta^2 = .08$.
-Planned comparison comparing the high epistemic groups in the prosocial condition (M = 2.62, SD = 0.70) and the proself condition (M = 3.21, SD = 0.63) revealed a significant difference F(1, 74) = 7.45, $p = .008^2$.
-Thus, instead of prosocial groups outperforming the proself groups under high epistemic motivation, our results show the opposite of our prediction.
-Therefore, the results do not support Hypothesis 1 and thus, our prediction guided by the MIP-G model that high epistemic and prosocial motivated groups would select more creative ideas than proself groups was not supported.
+The ANOVA showed a significant interaction effect [F(1, 74) = 6.74, p = 0.011, $\eta^2 = 0.08$].
+Planned comparison of the high epistemic groups in the prosocial condition (M = 2.62, SD = 0.70) and the proself condition (M = 3.21, SD = 0.63) revealed a significant difference [F(1, 74) = 7.45, p = 0.008].2 Thus, instead of prosocial groups outperforming the proself groups under high epistemic motivation, our results show the opposite of our prediction.
+Therefore, the results do not support Hypothesis 1 and thus our prediction guided by the MIP-G model that high epistemic and prosocial motivated groups would select more creative ideas than proself groups was not supported.
 As a follow-up to our main hypothesis, we also separately explored differences in idea selection between groups for originality and feasibility as dependent variables.